microsoft/vscode-docs/docs/java/java-testing.md

 ### View test results

-After running/debugging the test cases, the state of the related test items will be updated in both editor decorations and the Test Explorer.
+After running/debugging the test cases, the state of the related test items will be updated in both editor decorations and the Testing Explorer.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-testing/test-result.mp4" type="video/mp4">